the1manderson/webOptimization/README.md

-References:(In addition to inital builds and forums by udacity staff and fellow rookies) Sliding background pizzas was pulled from : https://www.igvita.com/slides/2012/devtools-tips-and-tricks/jank-demo.html Sructure based on work by Aleksandar Petrovic
+References:(In addition to inital builds and forums by udacity staff and fellow rookies) Sliding background pizza code credited to Ilya Grigorik, was pulled from: https://www.igvita.com/slides/2012/devtools-tips-and-tricks/jank-demo.html html and worker Sructures based on work by Aleksandar Petrovic